Our Mission Is

 Politics have created a more divisive landscape for open conversations.
 How can we be honest about our beliefs and experiences without feeling like we have to be on the defense?

-Participate in our next Round Table discussion and help us create a world where love wins.
+Participate in our next Round Table discussion and and connect with people across the cultural divide.

 Love Is My Religion provides a space that fosters open, respectful, and brave dialogue around sensitive and highly charged topics.